httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The JWS algorithm MUST NOT be `none` and MUST NOT be any algorithm with a JOSE Implementation Requirement of `Prohibited`.

 JWA algorithm values from the JSON Web Signature and Encryption Algorithms Registry are not included as signature parameters.
-In fact, the explicit `alg` signature parameter is not used at all when using JOSE signing algorithms, as the JWS algorithm can be signaled using JSON Web Keys or other mechanisms common to JOSE implementations.
+Typically, the JWS algorithm can be signaled using JSON Web Keys or other mechanisms common to JOSE implementations.
+In fact, and JWA algorithm values are not registered in the [HTTP Message Signature Algorithms Registry](#hsa-registry), and so the explicit `alg` signature parameter is not used at all when using JOSE signing algorithms.

 # Including a Message Signature in a Message

-Message signatures can be included within an HTTP message via the Signature-Input and Signature fields, both defined within this specification.
-When attached to a message, an HTTP message signature is identified by a label.
-This label MUST be unique within a given HTTP message and MUST be used in both the Signature-Input and Signature fields.
-The label is chosen by the signer, except where a specific label is dictated by protocol negotiations such as described in {{request-signature}}
+HTTP message signatures can be included within an HTTP message via the Signature-Input and Signature fields, both defined within this specification.

-An HTTP message signature MUST use both fields and each field MUST contain the same labels.
-The Signature-Input and Signature Dictionaries are parallel data structures of each other, and the presence of any key in one field but not in the other is an error.
 The Signature-Input field identifies the covered components and parameters that describe how the signature was generated, while the Signature field contains the signature value.
 Each field MAY contain multiple labeled values.

+An HTTP message signature is identified by a label within an HTTP message.
+This label MUST be unique within a given HTTP message and MUST be used in both the Signature-Input and Signature fields.
+The label is chosen by the signer, except where a specific label is dictated by protocol negotiations such as described in {{request-signature}}.

+An HTTP message signature MUST use both Signature-Input and Signature fields and each field MUST contain the same labels.
+The presence of a label in one field but not in the other is an error.

 ## The Signature-Input HTTP Field {#signature-input-header}

 The Signature-Input field is a Dictionary structured field defined in {{Section 3.2 of STRUCTURED-FIELDS}} containing the metadata for one or more message signatures generated from components within the HTTP message.
 Each member describes a single message signature.
-The member's key is an identifier that uniquely identifies the message signature within the context of the HTTP message.
-The member's value is the serialization of the covered components including all signature metadata parameters, using the Inner List serialization process defined in {{signature-params}}.
+The member's key is the label that uniquely identifies the message signature within the context of the HTTP message.
+The member's value is the serialization of the covered components Inner List plus all signature metadata parameters identified by the label.

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792